First Drafted 5/12/17

 Section 1.
 Composition.

-The Local Chapter Executive Committee will be composed of five (5) specific officers of the Local Chapter: the chapter Chair, the chapter Vice Chair, the chapter Secretary, the chapter Treasurer, and the At-large Officer.
+The Local Chapter Executive Committee will be composed of six (6) specific officers of the Local Chapter: the chapter Chair, the chapter Vice Chair, the chapter Secretary, the chapter Treasurer, and the At-large Officers.

 Section 2.
 Duties.